Chief of the Defence Staff (United Kingdom): History of the post

 The post was created in 1959 to reflect the new concept of joint operations that had come to the fore in the Second World War.
 The first incumbent was Marshal of the RAF Sir William Dickson.
 Prior to the creation of the post, he had served as the chairman of the Chiefs of Staff Committee, from 1956 onwards.
 Before 1956, although no permanent post of chairman existed, the three service chiefs took it in turn to act as chairman at meetings.
 From the post's inception until the mid-to-late 1970s, CDS appointments were granted on a strict rotational basis between the three services.
 The first break in rotational order was precipitated by the death of Marshal of the RAF Sir Andrew Humphrey.

 From the creation of the post until 1997, the Chief of the Defence Staff was appointed to the highest rank in the respective branch of the British armed forces to which he belonged, being an admiral of the Fleet, a field marshal or marshal of the Royal Air Force, (NATO rank grade OF-10).
 However, with the post-Cold War reduction in the manpower strength of the British Armed Forces and the additional reasoning that no new "Five-star" appointments are to be made in peacetime, since 1997 the Chief of the Defence Staff has kept the rank of admiral, general or air chief marshal, (NATO OF-9), which he invariably already holds.
-However, during the 2010s Charles Guthrie, Michael Boyce, Michael Walker and Jock Stirrup were honorarily promoted to their respective services' senior ranks, sometime after they had each stepped down as CDS.
-Although there is no policy against a Royal Marines officer being appointed, few officers in the Corps attain a high enough rank to be considered for the post.
-However, in 2016, a Royal Marine officer Gordon Messenger was promoted to the rank of general and appointed as Vice-Chief of the Defence Staff.
+However, during the 2010s Charles Guthrie, Michael Boyce, Jock Stirrup and Michael Walker were honorarily promoted to their respective services' senior ranks, sometime after they had each stepped down as CDS.
 With the implementation of the Defence Reforms in April 2025, the CDS is also in charge of the Military Strategic Headquarters (MSHQ), commanding the four service chiefs and in charge of force design and equipment delivery to the armed forces.
 The CDS will also command the Deputy Chief of Defence Staff (Military Strategy & Operations) and the Deputy Chief of the Defence Staff (Force Development).